OrHostezky/adaptation-in-serial-dilution-co-culture/README.md

 ## Data and Plots

 Data and corresponding figures are automatically saved with easily identifiable, corresponding file names (including the simulation type and important parameter values), in the [*Data*](Data/) and [*Plots*](Plots/) directories, respectively.
+Their general structure and a generic sample of data and figures are embedded here inside both directories.